sejori/peko/README.md

 <h2>Deployment</h2>

-Instantly deploy a peko app straight from GitHub with <a href="https://dash.deno.com/projects">Deno Deploy</a> (deploy my auth or preact examples if you fancy it 💖).
+Instantly deploy from GitHub with <a href="https://dash.deno.com/projects">Deno Deploy</a> (deploy the auth or preact examples if you fancy it 💖).

 <h2>Overview</h2>